neayi/mw-echarts/README.md

 Build your chart in the [Apache Echarts editor](https://echarts.apache.org/examples/en/editor.html?c=bar-stack), then copy the code and paste it in your wiki page, surrounding with `{{#echarts: yourcode }}`

 NB : your code should only contain the `option = { ... }` declaration.
 It should not contain constants or other functions declarations.

-Also, make sure your code does not contain double curly braces `{{` or `}}` (just add spaces between them), otherwise mediawiki will be very confused about where does the echarts parser function starts and end.
+Also, make sure your code does not contain double curly braces `{{` or `}}` (just add spaces between them), otherwise mediawiki will be very confused about where does the echarts parser function start and end.

 ## Size and alignment
 By default your charts will have a 100% width and 400px height.
 You can customize that by using: